 Located just a few kilometers away from Brother’s Point is Kilt Rock.
 Simply park in the car park on A855 and walk out to the viewpoint.
 In one direction you will see Kilt Rock and Mealt Falls.
 Look south and off in the distance is Brother’s Point.
 For epic views of the Isle of Skye with very little hiking, this quick stop is worth it.

-It has a strange name but more amazing views await.
-From the car park you can see more amazing Isle of Skye landscapes.
-For those who want to go a little farther, there is a terrific 4.5 mile hike that will give you even better views.
+The Quiraing is one of the Isle of Skye’s most photographed landscapes.
+You can get a great view of the Quiraing right from the car park but for those who want to go a little farther, there is a terrific 4.5 mile hike that will give you even better views.

 Tour the only castle on the Isle of Skye.
 We just missed Dunvegan Castle, arriving five minutes past closing time.
 If you enjoy touring castles, from the little bit we saw, this looks like a good one!